 The name should have a maximum of 30 characters and should show at first glance what your map is for.
 It is not necessary to use the word “map” in the title.
 This name will appear in the page header, in Google search results, and for example when sharing the map on Facebook.

-It should briefly describe the purpose of the map – in some cases it may be the same as the Name, but it is better when it’s not the case.
+The Sub-title should briefly describe the purpose of the map – in some cases it may be the same as the Map Name, but it is better when it’s not the case.

 The main photo of the map

-Sometimes you just have use one sentence, but it’s better to describe and explain a little bit to the user what the purpose of the map is, who manages it and what places they should add.
-The search engines will also respond to the text.
-So, we recommend taking some time to compile an attractive text that will clearly explain to visitors what your map project is and to whom and what it serves.
+Sometimes you just have use one sentence, in the text box but it’s better to describe and explain a about the map to the user what the purpose of the map is, who manages it and what places they should add.
+Search engines will also respond to the text.
+So, we recommend taking some time to compile a description which contains any keywords that might help people find your map and that will clearly explain to visitors what your map project is and to whom and what it serves.